Skip to main content

 Choose Google Cloud when: your workload is data/ML-intensive, you use Kubernetes heavily, want simpler pricing without reserved instance commitments, or your team prefers GCP's developer experience.

-AWS vs Google Cloud cost comparison in 2026: AWS offers 200+ services with the largest talent pool, while Google Cloud leads in Kubernetes (GKE), data analytics (BigQuery), and AI/ML (Vertex AI).
-Compute costs are 10-20% lower on GCP with automatic sustained-use discounts.
-Geminate architects cloud solutions on both — AWS for 65% of projects and GCP for data-intensive and AI workloads.
+AWS vs Google Cloud on cost in 2026.
+AWS brings 200-plus services and the deepest talent pool.
+Google Cloud leads on Kubernetes with GKE, data analytics with BigQuery, and AI and ML with Vertex AI.
+Compute tends to run 10 to 20 percent cheaper on GCP thanks to automatic sustained-use discounts.
+Geminate Solutions architects on both, defaulting to AWS for general projects and reaching for GCP on data-intensive and AI workloads.

 FAQ